m98jk/curriculum-backend-expressjs-meme-website/README.md

 Make sure to create a new directory in the root file and call it “views”.

-Inside the views directory we will start with the index.ejs page where we will render our memes.
+Inside the views directory, we will start with the index.ejs page where we will render our memes.

 ```html
 <!DOCTYPE html>